 "It's an appointment to build the program there," Waters told The Columbus Dispatch.
 "To me, it doesn't matter the size of the band.
 Music is music is music."

-Heidelberg said it vetted each candidate during its search process and has "done its due diligence."
+Heidelberg said the university vetted each candidate during the search process and has "done its due diligence."

 "The search process identified in Waters a candidate who is qualified to fill the position," Provost Beth Schwartz said in a statement.

-The university didn't comment further due to the pending lawsuits.
+The university didn't comment further due to the pending lawsuit.